It’s a bird…It’s a plane…It’s… a fish?

 Before any of the paint, interior, and avionics could happen, however, the aircraft needed maintenance work.
 Because Duncan Aviation is not authorized to perform maintenance work on Pilatus aircraft, the aircraft needed to be taken to KCAC Aviation in Olathe, Kansas, where it received its annual inspection and numerous repairs.

-Project Manager Jamie Wilson says it is gratifying to see a project as creative as this, from concept to fruition.
+Project Manager Jamie Wilson said it is gratifying to see a project as creative as this, from concept to fruition.

-“Todd requested our team members’ input throughout the design process,” says Jamie.
+“Todd requested our team members’ input throughout the design process,” said Jamie.
 “It is wonderful working at a company where the owner wants team member input on their own aircraft.”

-“I absolutely love it,” says Todd.
+“I absolutely love it,” said Todd.
 “You don’t really know what kind of fish, or if it’s even a fish.
 I love that about it.
 This is something that is unique to me.
-This is next- level and a lot of fun to be able fly to represent Duncan Aviation.”
+This is next-level and a lot of fun to be able to represent Duncan Aviation in.”

 Todd credits his mom and dad, and their passion for unique things and their love of contemporary art.

-“For me, this was a heck of a lot of fun,” says Todd.
-“We will have this aircraft for years to come, and we recognize the team members who turned a vision into reality.
+“For me, this was a heck of a lot of fun,” said Todd.
+“We will have this aircraft for years to come, and we recognize the hundreds of team members who worked on the aircraft and turned a vision into reality.
 It’s just incredible.”